Matthew-Alaric/sdk-rebuild-eval/tools/command.line.tool/README.md

 For more information on each API function please refer to the Glasswall SDK documentation.

-## XML Configuration File Description
+## XML Policy File Description

 ### Configuration Format
-The format configuration within this file is described formally in the XSD located in the glasswall sdk documentation.
+The format within this file is described formally in the XSD located in the glasswall sdk documentation.
-This configuration is passed unchanged to the GWFileConfigXML function.
-An example of a full configuration file is shown below
+This poliy file is passed unchanged to the GWFileConfigXML function.
+An example of a full policy file is shown below

 ```
 <?xml version="1.0" encoding="UTF-8"?>